Middle Childhood Education (5–9) General Science Teacher, M.A.

 Matriculation Requirements

-Applicants must have a minimum undergraduate grade point average of 3.00.
-A minimum grade point average of 3.00 in graduate courses is required to maintain matriculation.
+Applicants must have a minimum undergraduate grade point average (GPA) of 3.00.
+A minimum GPA of 3.00 in graduate courses is required to maintain matriculation.

 Degree Requirements (30–40 Credits)